 What are student-led projects?

-Beginning August 10, we're inviting students to team up with their teachers and request materials and experiences for student initiatives at their school.
+We're inviting students to team up with their teachers and request materials and experiences for student initiatives at their school.
 It’s another way we hope to help students and teachers access resources and educational opportunities they need.